AC Milan: Club statistics and records

 During the 1991–92 season, the club achieved the feature of being the first team to win the Serie A title without losing a single game.
 Previously, only Perugia had managed to go unbeaten over an entire Serie A season (1978–79), but finished second in the table.
 In total, Milan's unbeaten streak lasted 58 games, starting with a 0–0 draw against Parma on 26 May 1991 and coincidentally ending with a 1–0 home loss to Parma on 21 March 1993.
-This is a Serie A record as well as the third-longest unbeaten run in top flight European football, coming in behind Steaua București's record of 104 unbeaten games and Celtic's 68 game unbeaten run.
+This is a Serie A record, as well as the third-longest unbeaten run in top flight European football, coming in behind Steaua București's record of 104 unbeaten games and Celtic's 68 game unbeaten run.

 Since 2007, along with Boca Juniors, Milan has won more FIFA recognised international club titles than any other club in the world with 18 titles.
-They were overtaken by Al Ahly SC from Egypt after their 2014 CAF Confederation Cup win.
+They were overtaken by Al Ahly from Egypt after their 2014 CAF Confederation Cup win.

 The sale of Kaká to Real Madrid in 2009 broke the eight-year-old world football transfer record held by Zinedine Zidane, costing the Spanish club €67 million (about £56 million).
 That record, however, lasted for less than a month, broken by Cristiano Ronaldo's £80 million transfer.
 This record, however, is in terms of nominal British pound rates, not adjusted to inflation or the real value of the euro.
 Madrid bought Zidane for €77.5 million in 2001, about £46 million at that time.